 Metal concentrations released to the creeks could be higher than the estimated values if water is released from near the bottom of the reservoir under anoxic conditions (see Anoxic Conditions above).
 During Project operation, Funks Creek downstream of Sites Reservoir would receive discharges of Sites reservoir water from releases from the I/O tower.
 The multiple ports of the I/O tower would offer options for optimizing the withdrawal location within the water column and would help avoid withdrawal of high concentrations of metals that might be associated with anoxic conditions at the bottom of the reservoir (see Use of the I/O Tower to Control Releases of Constituents below for a discussion regarding the improbability of conflicting port selection goals).
-Potentially elevated concentrations of metals in the releases to Stone Corral Creek due to possible anoxic conditions at the bottom withdrawal from Sites Dam have been acknowledged as a significant impact in Chapter 6 under Impact WQ-2 and are addressed with Mitigation Measure WQ-2.1, which provides a suite of possible methods for avoiding release of low-quality water from the bottom of the reservoir, including modifying flow releases, releasing high-flow pulses, and withdrawing water from higher in the reservoir.
+Potentially elevated concentrations of metals in the releases to Stone Corral Creek due to possible anoxic conditions at the bottom withdrawal from Sites Dam have been acknowledged as a significant impact in Chapter 6 under Impact WQ-2 and are addressed with Mitigation Measure WQ-2.1, which provides a suite of possible methods for avoiding release of low-quality water from the bottom of the reservoir.

 In addition to this mitigation, as part of the RMP, metal concentrations will be measured in Stone Corral Creek downstream of Sites Reservoir and in the release from the I/O tower, which would provide water to Funks Creek.
-Further, the Stone Corral Creek and Funks Creek Aquatic Study Plan (Appendix 2D, Best Management Practices, Management Plans, and Technical Studies) includes additional water quality measurements, benthic macroinvertebrate and algae surveys, and fish species and abundance surveys occurring before reservoir construction and during operation.
+In addition, the Stone Corral Creek and Funks Creek Aquatic Study Plan (Appendix 2D) includes additional water quality measurements, benthic macroinvertebrate and algae surveys, and fish species and abundance surveys occurring before reservoir construction and during operation.
 The fish surveys and benthic macroinvertebrate and algae surveys will indicate if there are unexpected toxic effects.
-Furthermore, the Authority will develop an adaptive management plan as part of the RMP in consultation with the resource agencies to maintain the quality of water released from Sites Reservoir, which will include maintaining fish in good condition consistent with California Fish and Game Code Section 5937.
-A framework for adaptive management Quality in Reservoir Releases.
-It includes possible actions to be taken in response to any concerns that might be raised by monitoring results, including monitoring during implementation of the Stone Corral Creek and Funks Creek Aquatic Study Plan.
+Furthermore, the Authority will develop an adaptive management plan as part of its operation of the Project in consultation with fish and wildlife agencies to maintain fish in good condition consistent with California Fish and Game Code Section 5937.
+The adaptive management plan will include actions to be taken in response to any concerns raised during implementation of the Stone Corral Creek and Funks Creek Aquatic Study Plan.

 The plan for discharges to Stone Corral Creek and Funks Creek will be finalized with input from permitting agencies (Chapter 2 and Appendix 2D).
-Using information from these field studies, along with currently available information, the Authority would prepare a Stone Corral Creek and Funks Creek flow schedule that would be incorporated into the Reservoir Operations Plan that would identify the approach for releases, including release schedules and volumes and a monitoring plan (Chapter 2).
+Using information from these field studies, along with currently available information, the Authority would prepare a Stone Corral Creek and Funks Creek flow schedule that would be incorporated into the Reservoir Operations Plan that would identify the approach for releases, including release schedules and volumes; a monitoring plan; and an adaptive management plan (Chapter 2).
 Discharges to Stone Corral Creek and Funks Creek are expected to range from 0 to 100 cfs, with larger pulse flows to emulate natural flood conditions and lower flows in the drier months (Chapter 7, Fluvial Geomorphology).
-Flows measured by the U.S. Geological Survey in Stone Corral Creek near Sites (station 11390672) from 1958-1985 show no flow during August-October and almost no flow during June and July (see Table 11-3 in Chapter 11, Aquatic Biological Resources).
+Flows measured by the U.S. Geological Survey in Stone Corral Creek near Sites (station 11390672) from 1958-1985 show no flow during August-October and almost no flow during June and July (see the table titled Stone Corral Creek Daily and Monthly Flows Near Sites, USGS 11390672 in Chapter 11, Aquatic Biological Resources).
 As described in Chapter 5, Surface Water Resources, flow in Funks Creek has not been measured through time, but is expected to be similar to flow in Stone Corral Creek based on proximity and watershed size.
 Creek flows under the No Project Alternative would likely be similar to historical values.
+When the creeks would be dry under the No Project Alternative, there would be no basis of comparison for evaluating water quality impacts associated with the Project.